 Failure to reverse gingivitis can lead to the development of periodontitis, the loss of bone holding the teeth in place.
 Ultimately you can lose teeth at an earlier age than otherwise expected.

-Gingivitis can be cured in most cases with nothing more than a professional tooth cleaning and then a good at home oral hygiene routine.
+Gingivitis can be reversed and cured in most cases with nothing more than a professional tooth cleaning and then a good at home oral hygiene routine.

 Will gingivitis go away?

 Gingivitis will go away if you brush and floss the teeth properly, getting rid of all the plaque that causes the condition.

 Gum disease is not normally linked with headaches.
 However other dental issues can be associated with headaches.

 An incorrect or uneven bite can put pressure on muscles and nerves that trigger headaches.
 If you think you are getting headaches as a result of a dental issue, it is best to see a dentist for a professional opinion.

 Gingivitis on its own is not going to kill you, but it is a condition that you need to treat.
 Left untreated it develops into more serious periodontitis.
 According to the European Federation of Periodontology ‘It is now understood that untreated periodontal disease can have effects on general health; for example, it poses an increased risk for complications during pregnancy (pre-eclampsia, premature birth and low birth weight) and also an increased risk for heart disease and diabetes.’